gSchool/ada-pre-course/01-pre-ada01/06-assignment-statements/06-assignment-statements.md

 ![two variables referrring to the same data](images/two-variables-refer-to-same-value.png)

-This is important because on objects like strings, hashes and arrays, when you use the `.` operator Ruby follows the reference (arrow) to the object and can make changes to the value at that location.
+This is important because on objects like strings, and later hashes and arrays, when you use the `.` operator Ruby follows the reference (arrow) to the object and can make changes to the value at that location.

 ```ruby
 name = "Grace Hopper"